 The position of dentists on the use of mouthwash can be quite confusing.
 Are they for it or against it?
 On the one hand, you hear about how great mouthwash is, and how it can get everywhere that a toothbrush can’t, and can neutralize bacteria, on the other hand, it is bad for the mouth and causes cancer.
 Which one is it, then?
 Should patients use mouthwash, and if so, what kind?
 In this article, we wish to shed some light on these questions.

 Mouthwash and oral cancer

-In a relatively recent study, the link between excessive mouthwash use and oral cancer was brought to light, and there is a strong correlation, meaning that even if the mouthwash didn’t cause the cancer directly, it certainly had a significant role in the formation of oral cancer.
-But other problems have been attributed to the overuse of mouthwash as well; mouthwash dries out the mucus membranes of the mouth, can inflame the gums, causes tooth sensitivity and can cause cold sores and other outbreaks in the mouth.
+In a relatively recent study, the link between excessive mouthwash use and oral cancer was brought to light, and there is a strong correlation, meaning that even if the mouthwash didn’t cause cancer directly, it certainly had a significant role in the formation of oral cancer.
+But other problems have been attributed to the overuse of mouthwash as well; mouthwash dries out the mucus membranes of the mouth, can inflame the gums, causes tooth sensitivity, and can cause cold sores and other outbreaks in the mouth.

 Not all mouthwash!